BattletechModders/LowVisibility/README.md

 - [] Consider: Should target debuffs/buffs be shown?
 Feels sorta cheaty to know what the target actually has in terms of equipment buffs.
 Though since you can see components, you should be able to infer that...

 - [] Consider: Should stealth have a visibility modifier that changes as you move move?
 I.e. 0.1 visibility if you don't move, 0.5 if you do, etc. (Think Chameleon shield - should make it harder to see the less you move)
+- [x] Visibility for players is unit specific, unless models have ```share_sensor_lock``` tags
+- [x] If you have visual + sensor lock, you share your vision with allies.
+If you have sensor lock, and have the ```lv_share_sensor_lock``` tag, you share your sensor lock with allies.
+- [x] Distinction between visual lock and sensor lock; if you have visual lock, you can see the target's silhouette.
+If you have sensor lock, your electronics can target them.
+You need both to have normal targeting modifiers.

+- [x] Visibility for enemies is unit specific, unless models have ```share_sensor_lock``` tags
+- [x] Implement ```lv-stealth-range-mod_s``` Stealth, NSS, Void System evasion by movement semantics
+- [x] Implement Stealth, NSS, Void System sensor detection reduction
 - [] Make shared vision toggleable, if possible?

     AbstractActor relevant statistics: